How Much Does a Retaining Wall Cost?

 Other Cost Factors

 Other factors can affect the cost of a retaining wall.
 Once common factor is the amount of excavation needed for the project and the material that needs to be excavated.
-Removing rock and boulders will be more labor intensive then removing dirt for example.
+Removing rock and boulders will be more labor intensive than removing dirt for example.
 The height of a wall can also affect the cost.

 Higher walls need to have a stronger base, more drainage, more excavation, and often require more planning and engineering.
 Adding steps to a wall can also add to the cost, so consider that when estimating your project.
 Every property is different so always consider getting professional estimates for a more accurate cost assessment of your retaining wall.